Tyler Stephenson Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Cardinals have a 4.19 team ERA that ranks 15th among all MLB pitching staffs.
+- The Cardinals have the 15th-ranked team ERA across all MLB pitching staffs (4.19).

-- The Cardinals surrender the eighth-fewest home runs in baseball (63 total, 1.0 per game).
+- Cardinals pitchers combine to give up the seventh-fewest home runs in baseball (63 total, one per game).

-- His last appearance was on Saturday against the Pittsburgh Pirates, when the left-hander went 5 2/3 innings, surrendering one earned run while allowing four hits.
+- The righty last appeared on Sunday against the Pittsburgh Pirates, when he threw five innings, allowing two earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.